How Cryptocurrency Can Empower Migrant Workers

 The poor financial infrastructure in home countries poses an additional challenge when trying to get money into the hands of loved ones while working away from home.
 Yet, earning money abroad to send home is extremely important.
 The World Bank estimates that 1.7% of the total GDP in Latin America comes from remittances.
 In 2020, Mexican workers in the United States sent home $3.56 billion in remittances, an increase of 11% from the previous year.

-To cater to many people without bank accounts, Mexican crypto platforms like Bitso usually offer multiple withdrawal methods that include transferring funds directly to your mobile phone or a digital coupon to avoid bank deposit fees.
+To cater to many people without bank accounts, Mexican crypto platforms usually offer multiple withdrawal methods that include transferring funds directly to your mobile phone or a digital coupon to avoid bank deposit fees.

 Looking to the future